unfinishedideas/watch-next/README.md

 ## Setup database (Database)

 - Install postgreSQL on server
+- Install python (I use chocolatey on windows) and install psycopg2 with `pip install psycopg2`
+- Start the postgres server
 - Create new `.env` file based on `example.env`
 - Run `python ./database/init.py` to setup a database and follow prompts